-Bus operators have been embracing the technology now available, and in particular how we can make use of smart phone apps to gain access to public transport is a user friendly and convenient way.
+Bus operators have been embracing the technology now available, and in particular how we can make use of smartphone apps to gain access to public transport in a user-friendly and convenient way.

 The best apps to use will depend upon the bus operators serving your local area or route.
 At the foot of this page we have provided links to the Arriva, Stagecoach and Go North East bus apps, however, here are a few of the common features that all provide access to:

 In an ideal world, all bus services would run exactly to their timetable, and whilst things are certainly improving in that respect, there will always be that occasion when you wonder exactly what time to expect your bus to arrive.

 Do not fear, however.
 A common feature of bus operator apps is a real time bus location map, showing exactly where your bus is.
 Think an Uber style map, for buses.
 A quick visit to the app will show you where your bus is, making it easy to plan when to leave your home or desk and walk straight onto the bus without too much of a wait.

 Forget timetables (well, not completely).
 All you really need to plan a journey by bus is your start point and your endpoint.
 Plug this information into a bus operator app (or drop a pin) and the clever trip planner will list out your options, including details of the bus stop location and walking route.
 The app will tell you which service(s) to catch, where from, what time, and how long your journey will last.

 Don’t forget, however, that the app will only list services provided by that bus operator.
 If you want to check out the full list of options available to you, make sure to use an independent trip planner.
 See further details on our Planning A Journey By Public Transport page.